Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Generalizing to other Modalities

 While we have focused on image classification, the proposed approach is more general and can be extended to other modalities.
 We apply the same decodable representations to speech, in particular utterance and action recognition.
 We compare DecNN and ReDecNN to the same baselines, measuring accuracy and uncertainty through similar experiments as we did for images.

-We utilize the AudioMNIST \citep{becker2018interpreting} and Fluent speech commands \citep{lugosch2019speech} datasets, the former being a corpus of 60k recorded utterances of the digits 0 through 9 and the latter a corpus of 100k recordings of 97 speakers interacting with smart-home appliances.
-Each utterance demarcates one of six actions.
-Audio waveforms are preprocessed to log Mel spectrograms, outputting a 32 by 32 dimensional matrix, as done in \cite{tamkin2020viewmaker}.
+We utilize the AudioMNIST \citep{becker2018interpreting} and Fluent speech commands \citep{lugosch2019speech} datasets, the former being a corpus of 60k utterances of the digits 0 through 9, and the latter a corpus of 100k recordings of 97 speakers interacting with smart-home appliances for one of six actions.
+Audio waveforms are preprocessed to log Mel spectrograms, outputting a 32 by 32 matrix \cite{tamkin2020viewmaker}.
 Figure~\ref{fig:speech} shows the input on the left-most column along with the 2nd, 4th, 6th, and 8th decoded activations for 3 random test examples.
-We can observe information being dropped through the network, although the primary structure is preserved.
 Table~\ref{table:speech} reports the findings, where like the image experiments, we find ReDecNN has strong performance on OOD detection and calibration in return for only a small drop in performance compared to a standard neural network.